izotope115/Check_Yo_Hash/README.md

 Fork this repo and simply run the index.html file in your browser.
 Everything is ran in the browser.
 No database, or any type of data storage included.
 Clicking the clear button refreshes the web page and will 'clear' previous results.

-### Known Issues
+### Known Issues/Feature Enhancements

-If you discover any bugs, feel free to create an issue on GitHub fork and send us a pull request.
+If you discover any bugs or envision a useful feature, feel free to create an issue/enhancement on here and fork.
+Then send me a pull request.

 [Issues List](https://github.com/izotope115/check_yo_hash/issues).